 CORONAVIRUS (COVID-19)Knowledge Base: Updates & Information

-With the extensive amount of concern and the evolving insurance marketplace due to the impact of the Coronavirus pandemic, we will be sharing relevant and timely information here.
+With the extensive amount of concern and the evolving insurance marketplace due to the impact of the Coronavirus pandemic, relevant and timely information will be shared here.

 Important Note: As the COVID-19 pandemic continues to evolve at a fast pace, information may get outdated quickly.
-AHT is committed to staying on top of new developments and sharing updated information as quickly as possible.
-Please be sure to note the date of any materials you are reviewing.
+Please note the date of any materials you are reviewing.

 On March 24, 2020, FAQs were released related to Notice 2020-18.
 Specifically, in Notice 2020-18, the Treasury Department and the Internal Revenue Service (IRS) announced special Federal income tax return filing and payment relief in response to the ongoing Coronavirus Disease 2019 (COVID-19) emergency.
 Importantly, Question and Answer 21 provided: